indently/indently/readme.md

 </p>

 ## Disclaimer:
 _Not all of my projects are published on GitHub.
 If a project is not explicitly referenced as available, it should be assumed that no public version exists.
 All code provided is intended solely for educational use.
-Please conduct your own research and verify the code before incorporating any of it into your personal or production projects._
+Please conduct your own research before incorporating any of the code into your projects._